My family has always been a dog family...that is, we've always had pet dogs. Its not that we hate cats, just never had an urge to own one.

 Almost immediately after Cat died...we started seeing the shape of a cat running around the house.
 My mom has seen him crawling into her bed, and just recently I pulled into my driveway, only to see him run off the front porch...there are no other cats in our neighborhood with his coloring.

-The worst part is the smell, lol.
+The worst part of the whole 'haunting' is the smell, lol.
 We always know when Cat is around because for about ten seconds we'll catch a whiff of a cat spray extremely strong...and then it'll just disappear.
 Our dogs also seem to see him.
 My yellow lab will do the low gutteral growl towards a corner of the living room where Cat liked to sleep, and will sometimes reel back as if being smacked by an angry little cat paw.

 The psychic told us Cat was sent to us for protection.
 We may never know what he was supposed to protect us against, but it seems like he's still committed to that cause, even in death.